Thunbergia mysorensis

 Thunbergia mysorensis, the Mysore trumpetvine or lady's slipper vine, is a species of flowering plant in the family Acanthaceae.
 A woody-stemmed evergreen, this vine is native to southern tropical India.
 The specific epithet mysorensis is derived from the city of Mysore.

 Description

 Thunbergia mysorensis often reaches 6 m and has long narrow medium green leaves.
-The dramatic and very large pendent hanging blossoms have individual flowers in a bold curved shaped.
+The dramatic and very large pendent hanging blossoms have individual flowers in a bold curved shape.
 This is enhanced by their being a rich saturated yellow, with maroon to brownish red outer tip coloring.
 The vine blooms from spring to autumn.

 Cultivation

 Thunbergia mysorensis is cultivated as a popular ornamental plant in tropical and sub-tropical gardens, conservatories and greenhouses.
 It grows quickly in frost-free temperate climates, such as coastal Southern California, with flowers draping down from pergolas and other garden structures.
 Its sweet nectar is attractive to sunbirds, a very small passerine bird, and hummingbirds.
 It has gained the Royal Horticultural Society's Award of Garden Merit.